IDunKn0w/Intelligent-Agents-SC4003/GridWorld Maze/README.md

 A more complicated maze environment, with a larger size and randomly initiated elements, is also created.
 <br> <img width="525" height="524" alt="image" src="https://github.com/user-attachments/assets/8b29fd31-95ad-444a-b559-71de761a1db4" />

+## Methodology
-<br> - For both maze environments, Reinforcement Learning algorithms, such as value iteration and policy iteration, are used to compute an optimal policy.
+  - For both maze environments, Reinforcement Learning algorithms, such as value iteration and policy iteration, are used to compute an optimal policy.
-<br> - The utilities of each state are also recorded, to show the convergence of utilities over iterations.
+  - The utilities of each state are also recorded, to show the convergence of utilities over iterations.

 # Results:
 - An optimal policy was derived for both maze environments, using both algorithms.